By: William C. “Bubba” Head, Marietta DUI Lawyer

 The lieutenant boldly and arrogantly claimed that he had seen sufficient “evidence of impairment” from Client’s driving actions (which he did not observe at all), speech patterns and admission to drinking alcohol earlier that evening, that if this “impairment” was not from alcohol then it had to be coming from drugs.
 Pure guesswork, and speculation, just because this young man did not do well on roadside “sobriety tests.”

 So, Atlanta attorney Bubba Head told the jury in closing, that the lieutenant was either LYING to his client at the roadway or lying on the witness stand, or both.
-Plus, Mr. Head told the jurors that the lieutenant’s original claims as to how and why Client was pulled over was refuted by the lieutenant’s own video tape.
+Plus, Mr. Head told the jurors that the lieutenant’s original claims as to how and why the Client was pulled over were refuted by the lieutenant’s own videotape.

 On my cross of this officer, I played 100% of the video again, and asked about his muffled and mumbled speech, and then asked the officer to point out a single slurred word of my client’s speech.

 Here was the UNIQUE, winning ticket.
 The prosecutor had stated in the State’s opening statement and also later in the closing argument that Client “had 17 of 18 possible clues of impairment” on the 3-test, field sobriety test battery.
 Plus, he told the jury that this college graduate was not able to recite the partial alphabet, starting at “C” and stopping at “X”, without singing it, due to intoxication.